Is it actually possible for a beginner to make money blogging in 2020? Can someone make a living out of blogging or is it just another myth?

 Darren also founded Digital Photography School in 2007 which has 5X as much traffic and revenue as Problogger.

 He has not published any income report in recent time, but according to an income report published on his blog in 2016, his 46% of his revenue from both sites came from affiliates, 31% came from selling products, and the rest from different sources.

 Jon Morrow is the founder of Smartblogger.com where he teaches other bloggers how to succeed in the blogging field.

-The Guy Who can’t Move Anything but His Face, Yet he’s become a millionaire and traveled the world with his blogging career.
+The Guy Who can’t Move Anything except his face, yet he’s become a millionaire and traveled the world with his blogging career.

-His blog makes most of its money from promoting Affiliate products and selling his Training programs.
+His blog makes most of its money from promoting Affiliate products and selling training programs.

 EDITOR’S NOTE: Whenever you feel like you can’t achieve something because of your limitation make sure to read this post written by Jon.